Skip to main content

 • Where can I find red light therapy in Philadelphia?

-• Can red light therapy reduce inflammation systemwide, not just locally?
+• Can red light therapy reduce inflammation throughout the body, or only where the light hits?

 • How is red light therapy different from a tanning bed?